SanaFed/LSE_DA301_Assignment-Predicting-future-outcomes/README.md

 - how customers accumulate loyalty points (Week 1): 06/11/2022;
 - how useful are remuneration and spending scores data (Week 2): 20/11/2022;
 - can social data (e.g. customer reviews) be used in marketing campaigns (Week 3): 04/12/2022;
-- what is the impact on sales per product (Week 4)
+- what is the impact on sales per product (Week 4): 18/12/2022;
-- the reliability of the data (e.g. normal distribution, Skewness, Kurtosis) (Week 5)
+- the reliability of the data (e.g. normal distribution, Skewness, Kurtosis) (Week 5): 25/12/2022;
-- if there is any possible relationship(s) in sales between North America, Europe, and global sales (Week 6).
+- if there is any possible relationship(s) in sales between North America, Europe, and global sales (Week 6): 01/01/2023.

+Observations and insights are highlited in IPYNB, R and PDF files which are included in the repository.